-Medicine is starting to acknowledge the tight coupling of mind and body, and how thoughts, emotions and stress can trigger biochemical responses that impact health.
-Studies into the psycho-neuro-endocrine-immunological level (PNEI) (or mental level) allows us to better understand the pathway that carries signals which trigger specific biophysical actions.
+Medicine is starting to acknowledge the tight coupling of mind and body, and how thoughts, emotions, and stress can trigger biochemical responses that impact health.
+Studies into the psycho-neuro-endocrine-immunological level (PNEI) (or mental level) allow us to better understand the pathway that carries signals which trigger specific biophysical actions.
 Signaling pathways at this level are responsible for the activation of T-cells, B-cells, natural killer (NK) cells, and macrophages – all of which play a critical role in immune function and each individual’s reaction to the presence of certain pathogenic, environmental, or even psycho-emotional triggers.

 The Immunological Hierarchy

 How can the idea that thoughts have an impact on the body be explained by a physician?
 According to Dr. Peter Schleicher, the renowned immunologist from Munich who has worked with European Biological Medicines for many years shows that this idea of thoughts impacting physiology has been around for centuries.
-In his opinion, the healing practitioners of old had their own way of understanding the inter-relationship between the complex regulation mechanisms affecting the emotions, the secretions from the hormonal glands, and the immunological system, and this has only recently been re-discovered by modern scientists.
-Furthermore, this notion has been mapped out into a hierarchy, delineating how emotions and stress create a cascade or effects and impact several regulation mechanisms.
+In his opinion, the healing practitioners of old had their own way of understanding the inter-relationship between the complex regulatory mechanisms affecting the emotions, the secretions from the hormonal glands, and the immunological system, and this has only recently been re-discovered by modern scientists.
+Furthermore, this notion has been mapped out into a hierarchy, delineating how emotions and stress create a cascade of effects and impact several regulatory mechanisms.

 As reported by immunological findings, these various regulation mechanisms, which comprise the psycho-neuro-endocrine-immune system, are connected to each other in pyramid-like hierarchies.
 At the top of this immunological hierarchy are the emotions which relate to limbic activity, then the level of the hypothalamus and pituitary gland, which is followed by the regulation systems influencing the thyroid gland, and finally, at the base of the pyramid, is the functional source that comes from the gonads (the sexual organs) and the adrenal glands.
 “All of our immune cells are in direct communication with each other, and our immune system is harmoniously nestled within the laws of the cosmos”, emphasizes Dr. Schleicher.
 According to the immune specialist’s experience, all levels of this hierarchy can be given regulatory impulses through proper medical solutions that can impact the psycho-emotional level of the patient.